DeadlyArtist/TruePixelPerfectUnity/README.md

 1. Create a dedicated parent for your Camera and add the SnapToGrid component to its dedicated parent
 1. Set "Sprite Pixels Per Unit" to the "Pixels Per Unit" setting of your sprite assets
 1. Set "Max Vertical Sprite Pixels" to how many pixels should at maximum be on the screen vertically (should be a factor of 1080, such as 180)
-1. Add the CanvasScaler and CanvasScalerUpdater components to all your canvases
+1. Add the CanvasScaler and CanvasUpdater components to all your canvases, and set the camera they should render to
+1. Set all Script Execution Orders to their DefaultExecutionOrder

 ## Help
 - Make sure all sprites which should snap to pixels have a SnapToGrid component on their dedicated parent